jschhie/Interactive-Image-Classifier/README.md

 # Acknowledgments
-My former professor provided the template code, which can be found within the ```provided_code``` directory.
-Besides this, I implemented the rest of the source code with a coding partner.
+My former professor provided the template code (which can be found within the ```provided_code``` directory) and said dataset.
+Besides these, I implemented the rest of the source code with a coding partner.
 Lastly, this README was written by myself.